London art exchange lets collectors buy shares of a Banksy

 A buyer who acquires one quarter of piece's shares can take it home for three months, or one quarter of a year.

-Many in the young, artsy crowd liked the idea of being able to actually own works of fine art, but some viewed it as a step toward 'commoditization' of culture.
+Many in the young, artsy crowd liked the idea of being able to actually own works of fine art, but some viewed it as a step toward 'commoditisation' of culture.

-"I like the idea, I like that artists are being recognized... but it does feed into this consumerism," said Azziza Tillock, a 28-year-old Londoner who works in catering.
+"I like the idea, I like that artists are being recognised... but it does feed into this consumerism," said Azziza Tillock, a 28-year-old Londoner who works in catering.

-The global art market totaled $65.9 billion last year, an increase of 8 percent and the highest level since 2007, according to a report by the European Fine Art Foundation.
+The global art market totaled $65.9 billion (39.3 billion pounds) last year, an increase of 8 percent and the highest level since 2007, according to a report by the European Fine Art Foundation.

 Initial prices are set by My Art Invest, based on the market value and the more expensive a piece is, the more shares are issued.
 Once the initial offering is completed and all the shares are sold, owners can list their shares on the gallery's secondary exchange for resale at any price they like.